 Are you starting a new project?
 Need help choosing the right knitting needles?
-Check out the stats on style, points and materials below to help you choose the perfect type for your project!
+Check out these stats on style, points, and materials to help you choose the perfect type of knitting needle for your project!

 Not all knitting needles are great for all knitting projects, the style of needle you choose to work with is important and should match the type of project you are creating.

 Working on a scarf or seamed cardigan?
 Try straight needles: